mixer/developer-docs/pages/01.guides/01.mixplay/01.Introduction/doc.md

 - Is your project something that everyone would use?
 - Is your project ready for every Mixer broadcaster to have access to?
-- Have you filled in the Info tab with #[strong detailed] installation and setup instructions?
+- Have you filled in the Info tab with **detailed** installation and setup instructions?

-If you’ve answered no to any of the questions above, you should #[strong not] publish your project yet.
+If you’ve answered no to any of the questions above, you should **not** publish your project yet.
 If you would like to have a small group of users to be able to access it, consider [sharing](#sharing-your-project) your project instead.

 #### Understand the Publishing Flow